LilacDogoo/blender_import_n64_wrl/README.md

 </ol>

 <h2>Known Issue</h2>
-Alpha transparency is somewhat implemented but not perfect.
+Alpha transparency is somewhat implemented but not perfect.<br>
 There was not enough data in the "Nemu64 Graphics" dump to be able to determine how to correctly handle alpha for each object.
 I did the best I could.
-Sadly, that meant I had to make the plugin a lot slower. <i>All Alpha files get scanned one by one.
-If they are completly black then I assumed that there is no alpha.</i>
+Sadly, that meant I had to make the plugin a lot slower.<i>All Alpha files get scanned one by one.
+If they are completly black then I assumed that there is no alpha.</i><br>
 Also some alphas are inverted.
-I could not determine which ones from the dump so instead I just made it easy to toggle. <b>To toggle the alpha</b> place a noodle from node output "Invert Alpha.value" to node input "Principled BSDF.Alpha".
+I could not determine which ones from the dump so instead I just made it easy to toggle.<br>
+<b>To toggle the alpha</b> place a noodle from node output "Invert Alpha.value" to node input "Principled BSDF.Alpha".